 The Nobel Peace Prize was awarded for Obama's "values and attitudes."
 Those values and attitudes are far from universal in the U.S. The president has to show that they work.
 Having honored Obama, the rest of the world now has a stake in ensuring his success.

-This article appears in the Oct.
-17, 2009, edition of National Journal.
+This article appears in the October 17, 2009 edition of National Journal Magazine.